edelgrace/blog/content/post/2011-11-06-screamfest.md

 After we emerged from the house, the skull guy creeped behind us again.
 And twelve year old girls were hitting on him.
 And taking pictures of him.
 Lol.

 Soon after, some of my other friends came.
 We stood in line for the maze.
 I was feeling really queasy because the smell of the smoke doesn't agree with me.
 We waited in line for a looooong time and I just wanted to puke.
 I kept it down but just as we entered the maze, my dad called me saying that he was waiting for me in the parking lot.
 So I basically ran through the maze clinging onto Luke's shirt.
 Luke is a scardycat but after the maze he said that he felt manly because I was clinging on to him for the whole time.
-Is that a compliment or&#8230;?
+Is that a compliment or...?

 After that I went home.
 It was fun.
 Definitely going again next year!